High Efficiency Water Heaters

 - Energy Savers

 In addition to tankless water heaters, there are a variety of high efficiency storage tank type water heaters.
-Gas condensing and electric heat pump style units are can be more efficient than some tankless water heaters.
+Gas condensing and electric heat pump style units can be more efficient than some tankless water heaters.

 Upgrading to a high efficiency water heater will cost more upfront compared to replacing your unit with a traditional type water heater.
-However they save more on energy costs in the long run.
+However, they save more on energy costs in the long run.
 Often times they will produce more hot water, but not take up any more space than your old water heater.

 A condensing water heater has a draft inducing fan that pushes the fuel-air mixture into a sealed combustion chamber inside the tank.
 As the fuel burns combustion gas is exhausted through the heat exchanger.
 The heat exchanger is a coiled steel tube inside the water heater.
-Rather than being exhausted out a flue vent to the atmosphere like conventional style water heaters.

 The surface of the heat exchanger is so large that the heat is transferred to the water efficiently.
 The gases then cool releasing heat that also heats the water inside the tank.
 This is a much more efficient way to heat water than having a large burner at the bottom and letting the gases and heat escape up the flue vent.

 An electric heat pump water heater is one energy saving option if your existing water heater is powered by electricity.
 Most electric water heaters are already more efficient that gas models.
 However, with electricity costs so high, they often cost more to operate than a gas water heater.